 Prescribed Burn Notification

-The South Florida Water Management District, in coordination with the Florida Fish and Wildlife Conservation Commission, plans to conduct a prescribed burn of up to 12,000 acres in Glades County today, Wednesday, May 21, 2025, weather conditions permitting.
-The burn unit is in Lake Okeechobee, Steamboat Marsh unit, and is located north of Moore Haven and approximately 2.5 miles south of Lakeport.
+- The South Florida Water Management District in coordination with Florida Fish and Wildlife Conservation Commission plans to conduct a prescribed burn of up to 4,000 acres in Okeechobee County today, Tuesday, June 2, 2026.
+The burn is in Lake Okeechobee, Kings Bar and Eagle Bay units, Near Buckhead Ridge and approximately 2.5 miles south of the town of Okeechobee.
 Smoke may be visible in the area of the burn as identified in the map here.

 At the end of the old Kissimmee River, on the north side of S-65E, you’ll find an expanse of thick marsh that is virtually inaccessible, except for cuts in the old river.
 The old river resembles the look of the C-38 Canal here because it is very wide as it runs through the overgrown marsh.
 The more adventurous might want to park by the marshy pasture at the north end and walk to higher ground to find a shady oak for a picnic.